SKOOTA GAMES IndieGames Notebook Interview

 ――Are there any particular points you pay special attention to in translation?

-SOMI: There are expressions that are trending lately, right?
-The term "poetic prose."
+SOMI: There are expressions that are trending lately, like poetic prose.
 How well can we convey poetic prose?
 I often pay attention to that in translation.
 Also, translating and localizing are completely different aspects.
-I know that localization is very important in Japan, so I made an effort to check thoroughly.
-For 'Unsolved Cases Must Be Resolved', I did two rounds of checks.
-I first translated it into Japanese, and for the second round, instead of the translator, I asked someone who understands the game and Japanese emotions well to check it again.
-The content and atmosphere in the game, and even the title, can change depending on how it's expressed.
+I know that localization is very important in Japan, so I made an effort to ensure proper checks.
+For 'Unsolved Cases Must Be Resolved', I conducted two rounds of checks.
+I first translated the Japanese, and for the second round, instead of the translator, I asked someone who understands the game and Japanese emotions well to check it again.
+The content and atmosphere within the game, and even the title, can change depending on how it's expressed.
 This includes the way characters speak and even their names.
 For example, the name of the girl in the game is Seika (犀華) in Japanese.
-How to handle the name Seika, since the kanji is already decided, and how to read that name so that the girl won't be bullied at school, etc. We were constantly exchanging feedback and discussing these things.
+How to handle the name Seika, since the kanji is already decided, and how to read it so that the girl won't be bullied at school, was something we constantly discussed and exchanged feedback on.

-So, I try not to work with translators who don't ask questions during the translation process.
+That's why I try not to work with translators who don't ask questions during the translation process.
 Each sentence contains metaphors, and within them, there are symbolic systems.
-Additionally, there are original texts with sources or other types of media that can be referenced, so if we don't communicate through messages about these things, I don't think we can create proper text.
+There are also original texts with sources or other types of media that can be referenced, so if we don't communicate through messages about those things, I don't think we can create proper text.

 That's why I always tell them, "Please ask a lot of questions" during the translation process.